This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 - add the vanilla beat again

-- mix the sugar and cinnamon for the topping and sprinkle over the top of the cookie
+- mix the sugar (or brown sugar if you like) and cinnamon for the topping and sprinkle the cinnamon-sugar mixture over the top of the cookie

-- bake 25-30 minutes or until baked and starting to brown
+- bake 25-30 minutes or until baked and golden brown

-- cool in the pan on a cooling rack
+- cool in the pan on a wire rack

 - when cool remove using the extra parchment or foil